 Thinking about buying a portable pool for the summer?

-Central government legislation requires that residential pools (including portable pools) that are filled or partly filled with water must have physical barriers to restrict access by unsupervised children under five years of age.
-This applies to pools that can be filled with water to a depth of 400mm or more.
+Government legislation requires residential pools (including portable pools) that are filled or partly filled with water must have physical barriers so unsupervised children under five years can't access them.
+This applies to pools that can be filled with water to 400mm or more.

-You can contact Council before erecting a pool or spa to check if a building consent for a pool barrier is needed.
+You can contact us before erecting a pool or spa to check if you need a building consent for a pool barrier.